Fabxx/GSG/README.md

 - If a game setup is missing in the `game setups.txt`, please create an issue with the appropriate labels.
   I will add the wine configuration and if available, the necessary DLL overrides in the script for the missing game.

-- If in the script there is a missing game that contains the main .exe in a subfolder, please report it and i will add it to the local comparison in the script.

 - If emulator arguments are missing, please report them with a github issue, or contribute by adding them.